 - Improve your credit standing by making payments on time and keeping your credit card balances low relative to your spending limits.

-- Use your Credit One Bank card regularly, since the issuer may be reluctant to increase the limit on a card you don’t use often.
+- Use your Credit One Bank card regularly.
+The issuer may be reluctant to increase the limit on a card if you don’t use it often.

-- Keep your income up to date on Credit One Bank’s website.
+- Update your income on Credit One Bank’s website.

 - Consider asking during a different time of year.
 A TransUnion study from 2019 showed that credit limit increases are more common between January and May.